netbeez/public-dashboard/README.md

 ## Requirements

-* An operational NetBeez instance (If you don't have one, get it free at [https://netbeez.net/free-instance-signup/](https://netbeez.net/free-instance-signup/))
+* An operational NetBeez instance (If you don't have one, please inquire at [https://resources.netbeez.net/get-started/schedule-a-demo](https://resources.netbeez.net/get-started/schedule-a-demo))
 * PHP 5.6 and Apache 2.4.7
 * cURL Library enabled